 A research participant should be able to make an informed decision concerning participation, free of explicit or perceived coercion.
 Potential risks and procedures to minimize such risks must be stated in detail in clear, precise language.
 The form must give a clear and concise explanation of the research to be conducted and the procedures to be employed.
 The statement should be written clearly enough for the potential participant to understand what involvement in the study entails, so that they may make a reasonable, intelligent, and informed decision.
 The language should be kept simple, and the sentences short, and concise.
 Language should be understandable at the eighth-grade reading level for studies using adult populations.

 Each statement should address only one topic for consent.
-A statement should provide a way for the participant to declare them self fully informed and agreeing to participate on a purely voluntary basis.
-Finally, the participant should be given a copy of the consent form, and/or any information sheets that is required to read.
+A statement should provide a way for the participant to declare themself fully informed and agree to participate on a purely voluntary basis.
+Finally, the participant should be given a copy of the consent form and/or any information sheets that are required to be read.
 A model consent form is available below.

 Accessibility Note: The form must be written in language appropriate for the targeted participant population (e.g., English and Spanish versions should be written for a multi-cultural study).
 The typeface should be large enough so that participants with impaired vision can read it.

 Elements of an Informed Consent Form

 These elements must be included in an informed consent form

 A statement that this is a consent to participate in research.

 An explanation of the purposes of the research and the expected duration of the participant's involvement